Australia suffers deadliest day of pandemic as Omicron drives up hospital cases | Health

 - Australia

-A total of 74 deaths were registered by late morning between New South Wales, Victoria and Queensland, Australia's three most populous states, exceeding the previous national high of 57 last Thursday, official data showed.
-"Today, is a very difficult day for our state," New South Wales Premier Dominic Perrottet said during a media briefing as the state reported 36 deaths, a new pandemic high.
+A total of 77 deaths was recorded, exceeding the previous national high of 57 last Thursday, official data showed.
+"Today, is a very difficult day for our state," New South Wales (NSW) Premier Dominic Perrottet said during a media briefing as the state reported 36 deaths, a new pandemic high.

+Only four of those who died in NSW had received their booster shot, prompting the state's health officials to urge people to avoid delays and get their third dose soon.
+Thirty-three were double-dosed.
+"There needs to be a sense of urgency in embracing the booster doses," NSW Chief Health Officer Kerry Chant said.
+"For Omicron, we know that the protection is lower and we need that next boosting to get that higher level of protection."

+The surge in case numbers battered consumer confidence last week, an ANZ survey on Tuesday showed, triggering self-imposed lockdowns and stifling spending even as states looked to avoid lockdowns and keep businesses open.
+Omicron also dented Prime Minister Scott Morrison's approval ratings, according to a widely watched poll on Tuesday, putting opposition Labor into leading position months out from a federal election.

-Perrottet, who has consistently ruled out any tough curbs due to high vaccination levels, said hospitals can still cope with the rising number of admissions.
-"Despite the challenges, they are not unique to the rest of the world," he said.
-Amid rising hospitalisations, Victoria on Tuesday declared a "code brown" in hospitals, typically reserved for shorter-term emergencies, that would give hospitals the power to cancel non-urgent health services and cancel staff leave.
+Amid rising hospitalizations, Victoria on Tuesday declared a "code brown" in hospitals, usually reserved for shorter-term emergencies, that would give hospitals the power to cancel non-urgent health services and cancel staff leave.
+While authorities usually do not specify the coronavirus variant that leads to deaths, officials have said most patients in intensive care were infected with the Omicron strain, with unvaccinated young people forming a "significant number".

-Authorities have said unvaccinated younger people form a "significant number" of the country's hospital admissions.
-Even as states look to avoid lockdowns and keep businesses open, Australian consumer confidence https://www.reuters.com/article/instant-article/idUSKBN2JR1SC took a battering last week, an ANZ survey out on Tuesday showed, as the Omicron surge triggered self-imposed lockdowns and stifled spending.

-Omicron has also dented Prime Minister Scott Morrison's approval ratings https://www.reuters.com/world/asia-pacific/australia-pms-ratings-take-hit-months-away-election-poll-shows-2022-01-17, according to a widely watched poll on Tuesday, putting opposition Labor into a leading position months out from a federal election.
-Just over 67,000 new infections were reported in New South Wales, Victoria, Queensland and Tasmania, down from a national high of 150,000 last Thursday.
-Other states are due to report later.
+Queensland said none of Tuesday's record 16 deaths in the state had received booster shots.
+Of the 45 people who have died in the state due to COVID-19 since Dec.
+13, only one had received their third dose.
+"Please come forward and get your booster, we know that it makes a difference," state Health Minister Yvette D'Ath said.

-Australia has reported about 1.6 million infections since the pandemic began, of which around 1.3 million were in the last two weeks.
-Total deaths stood at 2,757.
+About 73,000 new infections were reported on Tuesday, down from a high of 150,000 last Thursday.
+So far, Australia has reported about 1.6 million infections since the pandemic began, of which around 1.3 million were in the last two weeks.
+Total deaths stood at 2,776.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)